plfa/plfa.github.io/src/plfa/part2/DeBruijn.lagda.md

 to invoke preservation.

 We don't repeat the previous examples, as they add little save length.
-Similarly for the proof that reduction Uis deterministic.
+Similarly for the proof that reduction is deterministic.

 ## Exercise `mul-example` (recommended)